rrsegnini/Visual-Proyecto2/README.md

 ## Roberto Rojas Segnini y Sergio Hidalgo Fonseca
 ### Tecnológico de Costa Rica
 ### Curso: Visualización de Información
+### I Semestre del 2018
 #### Special thanks to professor Armando Arce for sharing his knowledge with us, his students.

 # ABSTRACT
 In this paper we present an algorithm to transform numeric values into musical symbols and notes, in order to create a visual representation of the data using a staff-like (musical pentagram) structure.
-The method is based on the basic rules of musical notation and written music; the well-known linear graphs and the theories of Auditory Displays and Sonification.
+The method is based on the basic rules of musical notation and written music, the well-known linear graphs and the theories of Auditory Displays and Sonification.

 # 1. INTRODUCCIÓN
 Los datos son valiosos: números, cantidades de ventas y compras, altitudes/elevaciones, muertes, nacimientos, poblaciones...
 Los datos, organizados y almacenados correctamente, son extremadamente valiosos para encontrar patrones, predecir comportamientos y generar información relevante para la toma de decisiones, entre muchas otras cosas.